cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 described by [Codepath](https://guides.codepath.com/android/Mobile-Screen-Archetypes), mobile screens fall into several archetypes.

-You may have multiple screens of an archtype.
-For example, you may have 10 mobile screens for the onboarding archtype.
+You may have multiple screens of an archetype.
+For example, you may have 10 mobile screens for the onboarding archetype.

 ## Multi-factor Authentication
 <!-- `Multi-factor` is consistent with Google terminology  -->